0xFableOrg/0xFable/docs/architecture.md

 probably a good thing to implement inside a custom rollup implementation.

-(Side note: verifiable randomness (VRF) oracles are another solutions, but they're only really practical insofar that they don't add latency to the game, which is the case because the work via request & response, and so require to wait for one extra block.)
+(Side note: verifiable randomness (VRF) oracles are another solutions, but they're only really practical insofar that they don't add latency to the game, which is the case because they work via request & response, and so require to wait for one extra block.)

 Note that "randomness" is not the only important property here.
 We also need (1) to ensure players